X-Intelligence-Labs/Duo-Streamers/SHREC2017_trainer/README.md

 Please use the best model below for training:

-**TCRN**: RNN-Lite model that introduces a temporal convolutional recurrent network with a three-layer external hidden state.
+**TCRN**: RNN-Lite model with a temporal convolutional recurrent network module.
+The temporal convolutional recurrent network module discretizes the input stream and ensures that the external hidden state of the RNN-Lite model is updated every 3 frames.

 ## Usage